Click the thumbnail image above for a closer look or to download.

 The rings come in one of two colors: green or red, with matching runes.
 When thrown by hand, if landing on a flat and large enough surface, they will adhere to it and expand to a 3’ diameter hoop.
 Items or individuals entering one hoop will exit the other hoop at the same velocity and with the same inertia as when entering it.
 For example: A green ring is thrown onto a surface 60’ below, and a red one onto the ground some 10’ away at the same level as the thrower.
 If the green ring is then jumped into, the jumper will exit the red ring at the original angle of entrance and at the speed of someone falling 60’ (with possible resultant injury).

 The thrown and enlarged rings will lose their adhesion and revert to normal size after d6 turns.
 They cannot be picked up or moved beforehand once enlarged.
+A thrown ring cannot be entered until its counterpart has been thrown, its center remaining solid until then.

 The rings do not like the timid - those tempted to test the enlarged opening with a toe, stick, etc. will find that the object will protrude from the opposite ring, but after one minute of being penetrated in this manner, both rings will close, perfectly severing anything that was inside.